 The Day Program also helps minimize the chance of further medical complications that are secondary to the neurological injury or illness.

 Going home and perhaps back to work or school can be stressful.
-We offer a wide range of services to help make this transition go smoothly, including:
+We can help make the transition go as smoothly as possible.

 You may or may not be able to return to the same type of work you did before your injury.
-Our counselors will help you find a job or career that's right for you.
+Your case manager and counselor can help you explore career issues and refer you for vocational counseling if applicable.

-Through our No Obstacles program, you and a Shepherd therapist design a back-to-school plan that can include in-school awareness and sensitivity training for school staff and students, as well as instruction regarding medical issues, which may come up during your school day.
+Through our No Obstacles program, you and your therapist design a back-to-school plan that can include in-school awareness and sensitivity training for school staff and students, as well as instruction regarding medical issues, which may come up during your school day.

 The Outpatient Services Department at Shepherd Center provides medical treatment, therapies and care for people with disabilities for a wide range of needs on an outpatient basis.
 Our programs provide individualized, integrative care and include family members when appropriate.